tcgaryau/AISudokuSolver/README.md

 # Terminal test
 To see CSP results directly in the terminal, run test_csp.py.
-Navigate to the line that says "grids_to_run" and assign it a value of the array you want to run [all_9x9, all_12x12, all_16x16, all_25x25, and all_100x100].
-Then run the file.
+Navigate to the bottom of the file and run the main function, passing in the parameter for the size of puzzles that you would like to test.
+We have pre-built the following lists of puzzles: [all_9x9, all_12x12, all_16x16, all_25x25, all_100x100].
+Currently, the program is set to run all_9x9 puzzles.
 The results of the board and the computational time will be printed in the terminal.

 # File validation: